Razorback, New South Wales

 It is commonly referred to as Razorback Range as it is part range of high steep hills that make up the Macarthur Region.
 Furthermore, like most of the Wollondilly it is part of the hills that are in between the Blue Mountains and Southern Highlands regions.

 At the top of Razorback contains a lookout which offers panoramic views of the Campbelltown-Camden urban district as well as the metropolitan Sydney as a whole.

+It was the scene of the Razorback Blockade in 1979.